masikol/barapost/README.md

 "Barapost" toolkit is the thing that can do it for you and **save your time**.

+## Paper

+You can find paper describing the toolkit together with benchmark at [https://doi.org/10.1109/TCBB.2020.3009780](https://doi.org/10.1109/TCBB.2020.3009780).
+If you use Barapost in your research, it would be great if you could cite us.

 ## Getting started

 You can get "Barapost" in the following ways:

 Way 1: go to terminal and run `git clone https://github.com/masikol/barapost.git`

-Way 2: download ZIP archive (green button at the top right of that [page](https://github.com/masikol/barapost).
-Then "Clone or download" -> "Download ZIP").
+Way 2: download ZIP archive (green button "Code" at the top right of that [page](https://github.com/masikol/barapost).
+Then "Download ZIP".

-After that, you can find executable Python scripts in directory `barapost/barapost`.
+After that, you can find executable Python scripts in directory `barapost-master/barapost`.
 Scripts can be run in place.

 Or you can add this directory to your PATH variable so that you won't need to enter full script's path to run it -- just it's name, for example: